Irvine Petty Theft Attorney

 There are serious consequences for those who commit this crime and are permitted in the U.S. by Green Card, or are of other non-citizen status.
 It is very important to contact a competent attorney, who is familiar with the various immigration implications, to discuss the possible ramifications of a petty theft conviction.
 You may be deported if you choose an attorney who does not address this issue in a timely manner.

 There are defenses to petty theft, and also arguments for the defendant’s innocence.
 The Irvine theft attorney at the Johnson Criminal Law Group believes in giving each client the best possible defense, whatever the circumstance.
-If you or a family member has been arrested for petty theft, including shoplifting, contact the Law Office by phone at (949) 622-5522 or through an online message for a free consultation.
+If you or a family member has been arrested for petty theft, including shoplifting, contact the Law Office by phone at (949) 622-5522 or through an online message for a consultation.
 Remember, communications with the attorneys at the Johnson Criminal Law Group are always confidential, and will never be disclosed to authorities.
-Set up a free consultation today.
+Set up a consultation today.